-avidson Water, Inc.'s annual meeting is held on the second Monday in March.
+Davidson Water Inc.'s annual meeting is held on the second Monday in March.
 A notice with a proxy statement is mailed prior to the meeting.
-The annual meeting this year was held on Monday, March 9, 2020, at 7:30 p.m. at the DCCC Rittling Conference Center.
+The annual meeting this year was held on Monday, March 8, at 7:30 p.m. at Davidson Water Inc.'s office in Welcome.
 President Lee Comer presided.
-Reid Smith, Secretary, read the minutes from the 2019 meeting.
+Reid Smith, Secretary, read the minutes from the 2020 meeting.
 Craig Adcock from Turlington & Company went over the financial statements and year-end audit.
 Mr. Adcock stated the company was in sound financial shape.
-Ron Sink, CEO, General Manager, reported on operations and maintenance of the water system along with capital improvements to the system.
+Ron Sink, CEO and General Manager, reported on operations and maintenance of the water system along with capital improvements to the system.

-The following people were elected to serve three-year terms on the Board of Directors of Davidson Water, Inc.:
+The following people were elected to serve three-year terms on the Board of Directors of Davidson Water Inc.